reviczky/northumbria/modules/governance/register.md

 \reference[risktreatment]

 positive & negative
+in an agreed timescale with your ORM (Operational Risk Manager). looking at industry standards following was developed from this

 1) Knowingly accept the risk as it falls within the organisation's "risk appetite", in other words management deem the risk acceptable, compared to the cost of improving controls to mitigate it;
 2) Implement a suitable control or combination of controls to reduce (mitigate) the risk to a more acceptable level.
 Controls may be selected from the best practices defined in ISO 17799 and/or from other sources;